reficio/soap-ws/README.md

 ### Quick-start

 #### Add soap-ws to your maven project
 In order to use soap-ws in your project you have to declare soap-ws in the dependencies section of your pom.xml.
-You can add soap-builder, soap-client, soap-server or all of them, depending on the fact which components you want to use.
+You can mix and match soap-builder, soap-client, soap-server artifacts, depending on the fact what you want to achieve.
 ```xml
     <dependencies>
         <dependency>